mikehulluk/morphforge/doc/srcs_generated_examples/morphology040.rst

-4. Converting between the Morphology representations
+4. Converting between the morphology representations
 ====================================================

-Converting between the Morphology representations
+Converting between the morphology representations